Aldingbourne – St Mary

 Like other churches on the coastal plain, it contracted in the late Middle Ages, though the date when the north aisle was removed is unknown.
 The renewed traceried, square-headed windows in the blocked arches, if trustworthy, are not earlier than the mid-C14, but Saunders (before c1870) shows two post-Reformation windows, so the question is open.
 The arcade was removed thoroughly, including the piers, as was found when the westernmost arch was opened to give access to a vestry (2 p157).

 C17 and C18 alterations and repairs survive in the south aisle, including the rendering, alterations to the porch, the stepped east gable and the battlemented parapet.
 Adelaide Tracy (1851) (I p91) shows a plain pointed south window in the presumed chantry, where there is now a C19 one.
 There were several restorations, the first before 1851, as she shows the top of the tower as it now is, with C15-style square-headed openings and battlements.
-The wooden top was still there in the Sharpe drawing and though there were repairs to the tower in 1824 (WSRO Ep 1/41/1), this seems too early for the change.
-An anonymous restoration in 1850 provides a more likely date (Peat and Halsted p 20).
-The first of two further ones was in 1867 by E Christian (BE p77), who refaced the chancel in hard flint, replaced its roof and renewed most exterior stonework in the nave and aisle.
+The possibly provisional wooden top was still there in the Sharpe drawing and Sir Stephen Glynne in 1847 calls the top ‘modern’ (SRS 101 p7) which could equally refer to the wooden top if Glynne believed that not old or the present one.
+There is of course no date for this.
+Though there were repairs to the tower in 1824 (WSRO Ep 1/41/1), the present one looks later and an anonymous restoration in 1850 seems a more likely date (Peat and Halsted p 20).
+At the first of two further restorations in 1867 E Christian (BE p77) refaced the chancel in hard flint, replaced its roof and renewed most exterior stonework in the nave and aisle.
 C E Clayton in 1889 (WSRO Par 1/4/1) restored the interior of the nave and south aisle and the ICBS application also names his partner E Black.
 Clayton wrote about the church (see 1) and returned to add the vestry in 1904-05 (WSRO Par 1/4/5).
 He kept the roof tiebeams and the slightly reddish plaster, which proved to conceal paintings (see below).
 In 1895 and 1901 windows were inserted in the north wall of the chancel and the south chapel (WSRO Par 1/4/3 and /4) and though it is not documented, Clayton was probably responsible.

 Chair: (Chancel) Crudely carved early C19, said to be a Roman Catholic bishop’s chair.